TORRENTS Art in Transit 23/24

 Bri Pippens

 “Lean on Me" is a captivating digital illustration that celebrates the strength of community connection and support.
 In this piece, minimalist figures stand boldly against a vibrant background, symbolizing the diverse individuals who come together to uplift one another.
 The simplicity of the figures reflects the essence of unity, emphasizing the power of leaning on one another for strength and encouragement.
-Through its vibrant palette and minimalist design, the artwork captures the beauty of shared strength and the importance of communal support in our journey through life.

 Abieyuwa Eigbobo

-Omi, 2023
+OMI, 2023

 As a multidisciplinary artist, my work delves into the complexities of being a Black woman in contemporary society.
 Through the use of technology, I strive to create thought-provoking pieces that explore themes such as colorism, cultural pride, and mental health.
 My artwork is deeply rooted in my Esan & Igbo culture, and it is important to me to represent the narratives and lived experiences of Black women.